JakeHP/jCAW/README.md

 jCAW, JSON-Confluence API Wrapper, enables a developer to easily and gracefully interact with any Confluence JSON API.

+# Install

+        go to the dist folder and download the jCAW1.3.jar.
+Use it as a library in your project.

 # Example Code / Hello World